Kikiers/Mitsuss/README.md

 Basic Criteria
-- But Yes Hello there if you a friend of mine welcome If you saw be from ponytown then welcome as well ^^
+- But Yes Hello there if you a friend of mine welcome If you saw me from ponytown then welcome as well ^^
 - I'm Kiki/Kikiers [real name] Katrina
 - I'm 19 years of age
 - Dating status: not looking for love anytime soon [but flirting is ok]